cambridge-cares/TheWorldAvatar/Agents/HistoricalNTUEnergyAgent/README.md

 "NYA_P_KW"=0.002770001
 "NYA_Q_KVAR"=0.000400001
 ```
+These readings represent the values of active and reactive power for different locations in the NTU energy system.
+Active power (P) is measured in kilowatts (KW) and represents the power that is actually used by the electrical
+equipment to perform useful work, while reactive power (Q) is measured in kilovolt-ampere reactive (KVAR) and
+represents the power that is used to establish and maintain the electric and magnetic fields in the equipment.

 # 2. Setup and Running
 This part of the README describes the setup of the agent.
 The module itself can be packaged into an executable war, deployed as